ranomier/pymumble-abot/README.md

 Now you can run your own bot :)

 ## Usage
+First you need to activate your Python environment:
+	source ~/python-for-pymumble-abot/bin/activate

+Then you can run your bot:
+	cd ~/pymumble-abot
 	./abot.py --host hostname_of_server -u "choose_username" -p "your_password"

 Be aware that most Mumble servers do not allow spaces or other special characters for user names.